 Note 2.
 Expenses include interest and exclude the non-cash items of depreciation and amortization.

 We have completed a long-term infrastructure plan to address capacity constraints and to accommodate the approximately 2 million annual passengers forecast by the year 2020.
-Over the next five years the Airport Terminal Building will be expanded in two phases, with the first phase scheduled for completion in 2018, and the second phase completed in 2021.
+Over the next five years the Airport Terminal Building will be expanded in two phases – Phase One to be completed in 2018 and Phase Two to be completed in 2022.
 A long-term Financial Plan was also prepared in order to support the investment in infrastructure improvements, and includes future borrowings in the form of a private placement bond and credit facilities.

 (in thousands of dollars)